-An instant classic and among Imagineering's best achievements, Soarin' Over California is the definitive attraction at the park where it debuted, Disney California Adventure: It's a captivating Disney E-ticket ride; it's all about California and its legendary sights; and it's a giddy adventure that engages your senses and figuratively, if not damn near literally, sends you soarin'.
-It's so popular that Disney cloned the ride at Walt Disney World's Epcot.
-Now Florida audiences can also experience the Soarin' hoopla.
+An instant classic and among Imagineering's best achievements, Soarin' Around the World is a giddy adventure that engages your senses and figuratively, if not damn near literally, sends you, well, soarin'.
+It debuted at the Disneyland Resort as Soarin' Over California and proved so popular that Disney cloned the ride at Walt Disney World's Epcot.
+Through the years, it has upgraded the attraction and, in 2016, introduced entirely new content with new airborne destinations.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 2.5 Gentle motion simulation, moderate height and "soaring" simulation.